putyourlightson/craft-blitz/README.md

 ### Cache Invalidation

 When an element is created, updated or deleted, any cached template files that used that element are deleted.
-If the "Warm Cache Automatically" setting is enabled the a job is  queued to warm the cleared cache files.
+If the “Warm Cache Automatically” setting is enabled the a job is  queued to warm the cleared cache files.

-The "Blitz Cache" utility displays the number of cached URIs for each site.
+The Blitz Cache Utility displays the number of cached URIs for each site.
 It also provides the following functionality:

 #### Clear Blitz Cache
 Clearing the cache will delete all cached files.